lightbasenl/scaffold/README.md

 # Scaffold

+A Next.js setup with:
+- Typescript
+- Root imports (no `../../../../components/SomeComponent`)
+- SCSS modules
+- Storybook
+- Jest
+- CSS autoprefixer
+- Example components
+- CSS reset
+- All Next.js features

 ## Commands

-- `yarn dev` runs the development server
+- `yarn dev` run the development server
-- `yarn build` builds the production app
+- `yarn build` build the production app
-- `yarn start` start a server running the latest build
+- `yarn start` run the latest build
 - `yarn storybook` start up storybook
+- `yarn test` run unit tests

 ## CSS Modules with Sass

 For CSS we're using locally scoped `.scss` files.
 These should be named the same as it's Typescript counterpart and live in the same directory.

 For example:
-- components
+- `src/components`
   - `Button.tsx`
   - `Button.scss`